mkurmarc/mkurmarc/README.md

 # I am a full-stack web engineer with focus on the backend.

 ## My Skills:
-- Python, Node.js, Java
+- Python, Java, Node.js
 - JavaScript ES6, HTML, CSS, FXML, React, Bootstrap
-- PostgreSQL, MySQL, MongoDB
+- PostgreSQL, MySQL

 ## About Me
 - Currently working as a software engineer for my own company, Rivers Development